LoganByard/Heap-Memory-Allocator/README.md

 ## License & Academic Integrity

 This implementation is based on course-assigned specifications.
 Redistribution or reuse outside educational purposes is not permitted.
-Tests belong to Jim Skrentny & Deb Deppeler 2020-2024

 ---